 Hatada eventually should become my biggest apiary hosting around 100 hives, in the area of the shed hopefully a potential 40 hives so I need to keep tools and hives on hand so I can rock up to the apiaries empty handed and take care of business.
 Empty handed?
 Really?
 Lazy much?
 I really want to cycle there some weekends and it’s a good 70 km round trip if I do a loop.
 Also I never know if I am going to be cycling, motorbiking or driving the Awaji sports car, aka kei-truck.
 But the main thing I want to keep up there is a weed-eater.
 In the photos below […]

-With tremendous help from the Hatada sea, mountain and forest project I started my first honey bee shed.
-Once finished I won’t need to take my tools each time in to the apiary.
-Hopefully she be done by February, Not to keen on putting the roof on though.
-Hatada Updates
+With tremendous help from the Hatada Sea, Mountain and Forest Project I started my first honey bee shed.
+Once finished I won’t need to take my tools each time to the apiary.
+Hopefully, we can are done by February, Not to keen on putting the roof on though.

-I still have at least one more month until winter is over and I am in the clear.
-So far I haven’t lost any hives but two are not looking great, So this year I decided to feed them 200cc of sugar water every 10 days to 14 days, I hope it’s enough.
+Winter still has a month and a bit to go and I haven’t lost any hives yet.
+But these two are not looking great.
+I decided to feed them 200cc of sugar water every 10 days to 14 days, First time feeding, Not really sure able this….

-Well it’s my birthday today, so why not do something interesting on your birthday 🙂 On Thursdays I generally check on the Hatada apiaries and today I noticed that the Perilla had started to take their dance of death and turn brown and honesty the stone terraces just weren’t looking good.
-I knew this is gonna happen and had been putting off weeding that section of the apiary because I just don’t like weeding and there are a lot of snakes I had decided on only weeding around the beehives, but being a Mr. Can’t stop when he gets started ended up pulling all the Perilla.
-Now next, I’ve just got to […]
+Well it’s my birthday today, so why not do something interesting on your birthday 🙂 On Thursdays, I generally check on the Hatada apiary and today I noticed that the Perilla had started to take their dance of death and turn a shitty brown and make the stone terraces look like a big turd.
+I knew this is gonna happen and had been putting off weeding that section of the apiary because I just don’t like weeding and there are a lot of snakes I had decided on only weeding around the beehives, but being Mr. can’t stop when he gets started ended up pulling all the Perilla.
+Now next, I’ve just got […]

-In less than four months, Following very wet rainy season the stone terraces have turned a brilliant green.
-At first I had no idea what this weed was and it turns out it’s a very common herb/spice used in Korean cuisine and known as wild sesame.
-It’s suppose to flower at the end of summer around September hopefully and is a good nectar source so I been told, I just hope the honey doesn’t smell like the leaves 🙂
+Following a very wet rainy season and in less than four months, the stone terraces have turned a brilliant green.
+At first, I had no idea what this weed was, and it turns out it’s an ubiquitous herb/spice used in Korean cuisine and known as wild sesame.
+It’s supposed to flower at the end of summer around September; hopefully, it’s a good nectar source.
+I just hope the honey doesn’t smell like the leaves 🙂